portworx/px-dev/install_run_ubuntu.md

 ### Step 5: Adding additional nodes

-If you want to add an additional node to increase capacity and enable high-availability complete the following steps for each server.
+If you want to add additional nodes to increase capacity and enable high-availability, complete the following steps for each server.

-Repeat Steps 1 & 2 in the Prequisites sections.
-Launch each server with your Operating System and install Docker.
+* Repeat Steps 1 & 2 in the Prequisites sections.
+ * launch each server with your Operating System and install Docker.

-Repeat Steps 1 & 2 in the Install Portworx PX-Lite section.
-Download the PX-Lite container and install the PX Kernel module on each node.
+* Repeat Steps 1 & 2 in the Install Portworx PX-Lite section.
+ * download the PX-Lite container and install the PX Kernel module on each node.
+* JSON configuration

-If you have the same disk configuration on every server you can use the config.json you created the first time in Step 4.
-If you don't have the same devices on each your servers it is recommended that you repeat Steps 3 & 4 in the Install Portworx PX-Lite section again.
+ * if you have the same devices configuration on every node, then copy the same config.json you created the first time in Step 4 to all the nodes.
+ * if you have different devices configuration on the nodes, then repeat Steps 3 & 4 in the Install Portworx PX-Lite section.
+Use the same clusterid and kvdb on all the nodes.

 Afterwards, continue on with [how to use PX-Lite storage](https://github.com/portworx/px-lite/blob/master/README.md#using-storage).